OpenHantek/OpenHantek6022/openhantek/src/post/readme.md

 # Content
 This directory contains post processing algorithms, namely

-* SoftwareTrigger: Determines a steady point, is used by GraphGenerator,
 * SpectrumGenerator: calculates signal frequency by auto correlation, applies window and calculates DFT spectrum,
 * MathChannelGenerator: Creates a math channel on top of the pysical channels
 * GraphGenerator: Applies all user settings (gain, offset, trigger point) and produces vertices,